 We slipped into the placid stretch of the Clark Fork winding its way through the middle of Missoula.
 In no time flat, Sam had us casting our stonefly nymphs and mending the lines effortlessly.
 While he paddled and steered, we bounced between banks in search of troat while the midday sun glinted off the rippling surface of the river.

-After only a couple hours on the water, we had managed to land several trout and kindle my everlasting love of flyfishing.
+After only a couple of hours on the water, we had managed to land several trout and kindle my everlasting love of flyfishing.

 To truly experience the rugged wildness of Montana, one must set out into the wilderness like the natives and pioneers.
 On horseback.
 And just like in the days of the Wild West, horses were more than just mounts.
 They were vital partners and family.

-We opted for the Dunrovin’s most popular River and Ranch Ride.
+We opted for Dunrovin’s most popular River and Ranch Ride.
 In the safety of the corral, we introduced ourselves to our mounts while covering the basics of horsemanship.
-After mounting Razz, my handsome partner for the day, we left the dust of the corral behind and headed out into swaying grasses of the fields.
+After mounting Razz, my handsome partner for the day, we left the dust of the corral behind and headed out into the swaying grasses of the fields.
 Surefooted and steady, our horses sashayed along the trail toward the Bitterroot River.

 River Riders would ford the river and follow the trail as it continues onto adjacent public lands and follows the river upstream into the shelter of the forest, and across again into open meadows.
-Before heading back toward the ranch the ride rounds off with a short up-hill trek for views of the Heavenly Twins, the Bitterroot, Ch-paa-qn Peak, the Rattlesnake Wilderness and a small part of the Lewis and Clark Trail.
+Before heading back toward the ranch the ride rounds off with a short uphill trek for views of the Heavenly Twins, the Bitterroot, Ch-paa-qn Peak, the Rattlesnake Wilderness, and a small part of the Lewis and Clark Trail.

 We Ranch Riders meander alongside the Bitterroot River and through a beautiful wetland meadow dotted with willow bushes and apple trees.
-After a couple of hours in the saddle, we sauntered back into the corral in time from a picnic lunch and fresh-picked apples.
+After a couple of hours in the saddle, we sauntered back into the corral in time for a picnic lunch and fresh-picked apples.